ankschoubey/old-blog/_posts/2022-04-14-fixing-tools.md

 title: Fixing Tools - IDE, Code Editors, Etc.
 ---

+Mastering an IDE means knowing and using features, shortcuts, plugins, etc.

 It takes too many interations and years to learn and master a new tools.
+As you know IDE in detail, your productivity level increases tremendously.

 Switching between IDE and Code Editors have very low impact if all of them essentially do the same thing.

+This is similar to [my approach for deciding to learn a programming topic](/new_tech).

 A good IDE should provide:
 1. Lots of feature to reduce coding effort